hurraygong/MU3DSP/Docs/source/Datasets.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 Our work used datasets S1676, S236, S543 to investigate the prediction of stability changes on protein (Table S1).

-Table S1 Datasets used to build, evaluate and independently test in SCpre-seq
+Table S1 Datasets used to build, evaluate and independently test in MU3DSP

 +---------+--------------------------+----------------------------------+--------------------------------+--------------------------------+-----------------------------+
 | Dataset | Total Variants (Proteins)| Destabilizing Variants (Proteins)| Stabilizing Variants (Proteins)| Stabilizing Variants (Proteins)|   Additional Details        |